pragatipatel26/Build-a-Virtual-Company-Market-Analysis-/README.md

-This repository file contains market analysis of PVC for CHE261 project.
+This repository file contains market analysis of PVC and FDCA for CHE261 project.